Dorothy Smith (nurse): Matron and leadership roles

 In 1929 Smith was appointed as Lady Superintendent and Matron at The Middlesex Hospital, in Mortimer Street, London.
 From the beginning she made reforms including amending the patients breakfast time from 05:00 to 07:00, and increased the nursing sisters off duty.
 In addition to just one day off per week, she gave the sisters a whole day off per month.
 She oversaw the opening of a new nurses home in 1931.
 During the Second World War the Middlesex Hospital, which was in central London, was hit by bombs and Smith remained on duty day and night.
 She also became a sector matron and was responsible for several extra hospitals, some 50 miles from London.

 Smith was also on the nursing advisory boards for the Prison Service and Royal Air Force.

-She was Vice Chairman of the General Nursing Council (GNC) from 1939 until 1944 when she was elected chairman.
+She was Vice Chairman of the General Nursing Council (GNC) from 1939 until 1944.
+She then became Chair of the GNC from 1944-1955.
 The GNC was the professional body which regulated mandatory nurse training, examinations and registration.
 During her 11-year tenure Smith only missed one meeting out of 134.
 She retired in 1955.

 Smith was also President of the Association of Hospital Matrons 1952-1957.

 Smith remained as Matron of the Middlesex until 1946 when she was asked to return to Guy's Hospital as Matron, taking over from Emily MacManus.
 The hospital was badly damaged during the war, but she developed a good working relationship with the Mr W. D. Doherty the medical superintendent and they soon improved the conditions.
 During her time as matron she oversaw the implementation of study block training, whereby nurses had 1-2 weeks off duty to attend lessons and study in the School of Nursing.
 She was matron when the National Health Service was established.
 Smith retired from Guy's in 1953.